alilynnh/Covid_Food_Security/README.md

 # Food Insecurity During the COVID-19 Pandemic
 ## Project Overview
+### Background
-The purpose of the current project was to explore trends in food insecurity during the COVID-19 Pandemic.
+Background info about food insecurity and its negative effects on those affected The purpose of the current project was to explore trends in food insecurity during the COVID-19 Pandemic

+### Data and Tools

 ## Food Insecurity